kfhawas/kfhawas/README.md

 - 👋 Hi, I’m @kfhawas
-- 👀 I’m interested in development using R
+- 👀 I’m interested in AI development
-- 🌱 I’m currently learning how to use Azure OCR
-- 💞️ I’m looking to collaborate on in using OCR to digitize documents to process it programetically
 - 📫 How to reach me by sending me email to my email address khaledfawzihawas@yahoo.com

 <!---